christopheracurrie/christopheracurrie.github.io/when-the-world-was-simple-and-children-talked-of-gum.md

 ---
 layout: page
-title:  "When the world was simple and children talked of gum"
+title:  "When the World Was Simple and Children Talked of Gum"
 permalink: /when-the-world-was-simple-and-children-talked-of-gum/
 excerpt: ""
 ---